-Continuously populated for at least 2,500 years, the dense jungle in the area of Sierra Leone allowed the region to remain relatively protected from invaders from empires in West Africa.
+Continuously populated for at least 2,500 years, the area now known as Sierra Leone is covered with dense jungle that allowed the region to remain relatively protected from invading West African empires.
 Traders introduced Sierra Leone to Islam, which occupies a central role in Sierra Leonean culture and history.
 In the 17th century, the British set up a trading post near present-day Freetown.
 The trade originally involved timber and ivory but later expanded to enslaved people.
-In 1787, following the American Revolution, Sierra Leone became a destination for Black British loyalists from the new United States.
-After the abolition of the slave trade in 1807, British ships delivered thousands of liberated Africans to Sierra Leone.
+In 1787, after the American Revolution, Sierra Leone became a destination for Black British loyalists from the new United States.
+When Britain abolished the slave trade in 1807, British ships delivered thousands of liberated Africans to Sierra Leone.
 During the 19th century, the colony gradually expanded inland.

 In 1961, Sierra Leone became independent of the UK.
-While Sierra Leone held free and fair elections in 1962 and 1967, Siaka STEVENS - Sierra Leone’s second prime minister - quickly reverted to authoritarian tendencies, outlawing most political parties and ruling from 1967 to 1985.
+Sierra Leone held free and fair elections in 1962 and 1967, but Siaka STEVENS -- Sierra Leone’s second prime minister -- quickly reverted to authoritarian tendencies, outlawing most political parties and ruling from 1967 to 1985.
 In 1991, Sierra Leonean soldiers launched a civil war against STEVENS’ ruling party.
 The war caused tens of thousands of deaths and displaced more than 2 million people (about one third of the population).
-In 1998, a Nigerian-led West African coalition military force intervened, installing Tejan KABBAH - who was originally elected in 1996 - as prime minister.
+In 1998, a Nigerian-led West African coalition military force intervened, installing Tejan KABBAH -- who was originally elected in 1996 -- as prime minister.
 In 2002, KABBAH officially announced the end of the war.
-Since 1998, Sierra Leone has conducted uninterrupted democratic elections dominated by the two main political parties,the Sierra Leone People’s Party (SLPP) and the All People’s Congress (APC) party.
+Since 1998, Sierra Leone has conducted democratic elections dominated by the two main political parties, the Sierra Leone People’s Party (SLPP) and the All People’s Congress (APC) party.
 In 2018, Julius Maada BIO of the Sierra Leone People’s Party won the presidential election that saw a high voter turnout despite some allegations of voter intimidation.
-On June 27, 2023, the Electoral Commission for Sierra Leone announced incumbent President Julius Maada Bio as the winner of the June 2023 presidential election.
-Independent parallel vote tabulations and analyses by accredited national and international observation missions noted irregularities in the elections results, calling into question the integrity of the results.
-On October 19, 2023, following a mediated dialogue, the Government of Sierra Leone and the main opposition party, the All People’s Congress, signed the Agreement for National Unity, which chartered a path forward for greater dialogue and cooperation between political parties, as well as the review and reform of the country’s electoral system.
+BIO won again in June 2023, although irregularities were noted that called into question the integrity of the results.
+In October 2023, the Government of Sierra Leone and the main opposition party, the All People’s Congress, signed the Agreement for National Unity to boost cooperation between political parties and begin the process of reforming the country’s electoral system.

 1 government-owned TV station; 3 private TV stations; a pay-TV service began operations in late 2007; 1 government-owned national radio station; about two-dozen private radio stations primarily clustered in major cities; transmissions of several international broadcasters are available